linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Discrete Dividends.
 To understand the effect of dividends, consider Stock A, which pays no dividend, and otherwise identical stock B, which pays a 5 dividend 364 days from today.
 We know that the 1-year prepaid forward price for stock A is the current stock price.
 What is the one-year prepaid forward price for stock B?

-The  $5 dividend is paid just before the prepaid forward expiration date 1 year from today.
-Thus, on the delivery date stock B will be priced$ 5 less than stock A. The prepaid forward price for stock B should therefore be lower than that for stock A by the present value of 5.
+The  \$5 dividend is paid just before the prepaid forward expiration date 1 year from today.
+Thus, on the delivery date stock B will be priced\$ 5 less than stock A. The prepaid forward price for stock B should therefore be lower than that for stock A by the present value of 5.

 In general, the price for a prepaid forward contract will be the stock price less the present value of dividends to be paid over the life of the contract.
 Suppose there are multiple dividend payments made throughout the life of the forward contract: A stock is expected to make dividend payments of  $D_{t_i}$  at times  $t_i$ ,  $i = 1, \dots, n$ .
 A prepaid forward contract will entitle you to receive the stock at time  $T$  but without receiving the interim dividends.
 Thus, the prepaid forward price is